Complete Shopify GA4 Ecommerce Events Map (2025 Reference)

 How AuditTags Detects It

-AuditTags monitors cart interactions and checks for remove_from_cart events.
+AuditTags checks cart interactions and looks for remove_from_cart events during the scan.
 It flags when add events exist but removal tracking is missing.

 How to Fix It